Safety of your students and staff is our number one priority

 We all enjoyed the activities which were very well and safely organised.

+In line with National Guidance from the Outdoor Education Advisors Panel FAQ-Asking-for-a-providers-risk-assessments we can confirm that Hampshire Outdoor Centres have carried out a comprehensive risk assessment process which inform our Safe Operating Procedures, which have been externally verified by either the ALLA or LOtC inspection process.
 If your school uses the Hampshire County Council EVOLVE system for inspections and trip approvals, you can be sure that the necessary risk assessments and operational procedures are in place.
 Your EVC can provide more information on this.

 Schools and group leaders are responsible for risk assessments for: